Updated: Jul 26

 Parts of Digital Marketing

-In the same vein of digital marketing being a part of your overall marketing strategy, there are specialties within the former.
+Digital marketing should be a part of your overall marketing strategy.
 Let’s break down those parts and specializations.
-Because it’s such a broad umbrella term that it can mean a whole host of things.
-This is part two of a three-part "overview" of digital marketing and its major parts.
+Because it’s such a broad umbrella term that it can mean a whole host of things, this is part one of a two-part "overview" of digital marketing and its major parts.

 This strategic form of marketing consistently provides customers and clients with relevant and valuable material.
 This valuable material is content your audience finds useful because it’s tailored and targeted to them.